What Is Kinako? A Surprisingly Healthy Japanese Delicacy

 Helps reduce constipation: Soybean flour has a high content of dietary fiber which helps in improving intestinal health.
 Thus, helping reduce constipation in patients.

-Improves texture of hair: This sugar alternative has several vitamin contents which helps improve hair health making the hair smoother and more beautiful.
+Improves hair texture: This sugar alternative has several vitamin contents which help improve hair health, making the hair smoother and more beautiful.

 Discover authentic flavors with Sakuraco